-As the winter months are fast approaching, we would advise you check your car is ready to tackle the cold.
-You can take your car for a service but we understand this can be a little bit pricey, especially in the months leading up to Christmas!
+As the winter months are fast approaching, we would advise you check your vehicle is ready to tackle the cold.
+You can take your car or van for a service but we understand this can be a little pricey, especially in the months leading up to Christmas!
 To help you travel safely on a better road ahead, we’ve listed the top car care tips to keep you moving this winter.

 There are so many lights on the average vehicle and although it’s part of general car care to ensure they are working, it’s even more important that they are working in the winter.
 With dark mornings and evenings, you will need to get these checked.

-Checking your tyre pressure and tread is an important car care tip, but even more so in the icy roads that come with the winter.
+Checking your tyre pressure and tread is an important all round vehicle care tip, but even more so on the icy roads that come with the winter.
 We would suggest you check your tyre pressure regularly, around every 2 weeks, as tyres can quickly become deflated.
 The pressure that your tyres need to be will be in your vehicle’s handbook or on a sticker somewhere visible in your car.
 If you can’t find it, try using a Tyre Pressure Search tool like this.

 You will also need to check the tread on your tyres which can sometimes be quite difficult without a special gauge.
 However, you can use a 20 pence piece as shown in this video.
 If you can see the edge of the piece, then you will need to get your tyres changed as soon as possible.

 If your tyre pressure is low or your tread has worn away, then your tyres are not fit for purpose and they will struggle to grip the road, especially in the snow, ice or rain.

 This is the stuff that might be slightly more tricky if you aren’t mechanically minded.
 If you want to give your car or van a proper check to see if it’s fit for the winter, then we would advise a service from a mechanic.

 Other things you should check are: your brake pads, brake discs and brake fluid.
 You would normally get a mechanic to do these.